Earlier MSA versions:

 6.1 Codat as a Controller.
 Where Codat is a Controller in relation to personal data under this Agreement, Codat may use Personal Data in the manner set out in Codat’s Privacy Notice and as further set out in this Agreement.

 6.2 Use of Company Data.
 Companies will place Company Data on to the Codat Products and such Company Data shall be accessible to Clients.
-Client will request each Company to refrain from providing any Personal Data as part of Company Data.
 Codat will use commercially reasonable efforts to refrain from accessing, using or any Personal Data other than as necessary to provide the Company Data for use by Client and Companies in accordance with this Agreement.
-To the extent any Company Data does constitute Personal Data, the terms set out in Schedule 4 shall apply.
+To the extent any Company Data does constitute Personal Data, the terms set out in Schedule 2 shall apply.

 6.3 Data Permissions.
 The Client is required to enter into direct contractual relationships with each Company to obtain permission to access and use of Company Data on the Codat Product or by means of the Codat Services.
 Client agrees to procure from the Company (where required by law) that (i) Codat shall have the right to store, use, reformat and distribute and otherwise Process such Company Data through the Codat Products or by means of the Codat Services as required under this Agreement; and (ii) that the Company provides the Company Data, or procuring that such instructions as are appropriate are given to associated third parties to deliver Company Data, or arrange for the collection of, such Company Data by Codat in a description and format that is suitable for the Codat Products and the provision of the Codat Services.